 And let’s not forget the fact that this bottle fares a bit better than the Hydro Flask model when it comes to keeping hot drinks hot.

-Furthermore, the Iron Flask Sports Water Bottle can be obtained in several more sizes and colors when compared to its rival.
+Furthermore, the Iron Flask Sports Water Bottle can be obtained in several more sizes and colors when compared to its rival, you can see the full range on their website.

 It goes without saying, but with this Iron Flask model, it’s much easier to find one whose size is ideal for your needs.
 And finally, it is around $10 cheaper than the Hydro Flask bottle even despite the fact that it has several important advantages over its rival.